Buy Pre-War Cards

 How can I tell if a card has been bought?

 To see if a card has been claimed, click on a post and scroll all the way down to the bottom.
 Because the sale runs in one continuous stream, the replies immediately after that post will simply be more cards for sale.
+You need to scroll all the way to the bottom to see if a card has been bought.

 To see the replies for a specific card to determine if it’s been sold, scroll all the way to the bottom and see if anyone has claimed it yet.
 If in doubt, simply reply SOLD and if the card has already been sold, I will let you know that someone beat you to it.